Network security

 Low bandwidth requirements

-Routing traffic through third-party connections or applying anonymization and encryption is unnecessary.
-This makes an RDP connection ideal for data-intensive operations.
+There is no need to route traffic through third-party connections or to apply anonymization and encryption.
+This makes an RDP connection ideal for data-heavy operations.

 Reduce hardware and software costs

-Remote Desktops allow businesses to reduce their spending on network hardware.
-Organizations can connect workers via remote computer sharing and minimize the need for separate workstations.
+Remote desktops allow businesses to reduce their spend on network hardware.
+Organizations can connect workers via remote desktop sharing and minimize the need for separate workstations.

 Companies can store applications in the cloud, further reducing on-site infrastructure.
 It’s possible to create lean workspaces that are easy to use and cheap to run.